 - Line bottoms of two round 9-inch layer cake pans with parchment paper.
 Preheat oven to 350°F.

-- Whisk the flours, psyllium husk powder, soda, and salt together in a mixing bowl.
+- Whisk the flours, psyllium husk powder, soda, and salt together in a medium mixing bowl.

-- In another bowl, beat the eggs until they become foamy and pale.
+- In a large bowl, beat the eggs until they become foamy and pale.
 Beat in the sugar, oil, lemon juice, and vanilla.

-- Mix the dry mixture into the wet mixture, and pour it evenly into the two prepared cake pans.
+- Add the dry mixture to the wet, and beat for another 30 to 60 seconds, until smoothly incorporated.
+Pour the batter evenly into the two prepared cake pans.

 - Bake in preheated oven for 20 minutes or until a thermometer inserted into the centre reads 210°F (99°C).
 Be careful not to overcook it.

 - Allow cakes to cool on wire racks for 10 minutes.
 Then insert a dull knife or other thin, flat utensil between the cake and sides of the pan.
 Run it around the outside edges to separate the sides of the cake from the pan.
 Once you have loosened the edges, tilt the cakes upsides down onto the wire racks, peel off the parchment paper from the bottoms, and allow them to cool completely.

 - If you've not already done so, prepare a recipe of Lemon Curd.
 Chill it in the refrigerator.

 - Prepare a recipe of Cream Cheese Frosting and stir one teaspoon of grated lemon zest into it.